cosmos/sdk-tutorials/academy/my-own-chain/starport.md

 Starport assists with scaffolding modules and integrating them with BaseApp.
 Starport is a command-line tool that writes code files and updates them when instructed to do so.
 If you come from an _on Rails_ world, the concept will look familiar to you.

-On top of that Starport will handle some compilation, run a local blockchain node, and help the developer in other respects.
+On top of that Starport will handle some compilation, run a local blockchain node, and help you with other tasks.

-Let’s look at a simple run of Starport.

 <YoutubePlayer videoId="pFAM6mkKoTA"/>